tudelft3d/website/projects/eunet4dbp/faq.md

 People working towards the same aims, in line with the interests and commitments of the network.

+People from academia as well as from practice and companies or governmental and public entities are welcome.

 ## What are the **advantages** of joining the EUnet4DBP?

 - Collaboration with diverse actors and stakeholders to integrate the needed expertise